maxkernw/buslines/README.md

 ### Built With
-* The backend is built in Java.15:SpringBoot.
+* BACKEND: Java.15:SpringBoot.
-* The frontend is built with 'vanilla' JS using webpack as a bundeler and jasmine for testing.
+* FRONTEND: 'vanilla' JS using webpack as a bundeler and jasmine for testing.

 * [Java](https://www.java.com/sv/)
 * [Spring](https://spring.io/)